A health worker and young girl in a health clinic.

 Influence governments for policies that protect the most vulnerable, particularly women and girls

-World Vision’s health and nutrition work is particularly focused on young children, infants, adolescent girls and women of reproductive age.
-We build on scientific, evidence-based program approaches, leveraging: our strong community presence to foster positive, gender-responsive changes in health, nutrition and hygiene behaviour; our responsiveness to save lives during humanitarian emergencies and in fragile contexts; and our strategic partnerships to reach more children.
+World Vision’s health and nutrition work is particularly focused on children, infants, adolescent girls and women of reproductive age.
+We build on scientific, evidence-based program approaches to leverage: our strong community presence to foster positive, gender-responsive changes in health, nutrition and hygiene behaviour; our responsiveness to save lives during humanitarian emergencies and in fragile contexts; and our strategic partnerships to reach more children.

-At the systemic level, we collaborate with district, provincial and regional health management teams, running joint campaigns and outreach, and supporting the health workforce with training on gender-responsive practice standards.
-We also lead and participate in strategic alliances with our peers in the humanitarian and development sectors, advancing health and nutrition movements that influence national policies and accountability.
+At the systemic level, we collaborate with district, provincial and regional health management teams, running joint campaigns and outreach, and supporting the health workforce with training on gender responsive and adolescent-friendly practice standards.
+We also lead and participate in strategic alliances with our peers in the humanitarian and development sectors, advancing health and nutrition movements (such as the Scaling Up Nutrition program) that influence national policies and accountability.

 ...